Edgar-Allan-Ohms-5276/ohms-style/react/README.md

 # React Components

-These are some components to for use in react.
-They currently require the project to support typescript.
-Additionally, [main.scss](../scss/main.scss) must be imported on the page.
+These are some components to for use in react. `main.scss.` or `main.css` must be imported on the page.

 Other components not part of the React component library can be used as shown in [HTML Components](../html/README.md)